oracle-livelabs/apex/ai-interactive-report-lab/lab-5-use-search-with-ai/lab-5-use-search-with-ai.md

 This task helps you distinguish AI search from standard row search and shows how users can refine the generated result set after the AI has interpreted a prompt.

-1. In the search bar, enter the single word *NL2IRWH036* and submit it.
+1. In the search bar, enter the word *Warehouse NL2IRWH036* and submit it.

     ![Enter the warehouse row search](images/enter-warehouse-row-search.png)

-2. Observe whether the report uses standard row search instead of AI interpretation.
+2. Observe whether the report uses standard row search instead of Search with AI.

     ![Confirm the row search behavior](images/confirm-row-search-behavior.png)